 Who Makes More Money: Hygienists Or Nurses?

-Salaries are fairly comparable for both careers.
+Dental Hygiene and Nursing offer comparable pay.
 Both will vary based on location, industry, and your experience.

 Not all dental hygienists receive benefits such as health insurance and 401k retirement accounts.